Transferring Assets to a Trust After Death in California: The 2026 Heggstad Guide

 Common Scenarios Requiring a Heggstad Filing

 The “refinance trap” often occurs when a lender requires a homeowner to transfer property out of a trust to secure a loan; if they pass away before deeding it back, the asset is left “untitled.”
 Similarly, many trustors list assets on a “Schedule A” (the document listing trust property) but never sign the formal transfer documents.
 We also see cases where new property is purchased late in life and never correctly titled.
 These administrative gaps are exactly what this petition is designed to bridge, allowing the trustee to avoid the 12 month probate delay.
+If your family is dealing with a situation where someone forgot to put a house in a trust in California, understanding how the Heggstad remedy works can save you from a lengthy and costly probate process.

 To help prevent these “administrative gaps,” many families use a secure digital vault like IronClad Family to organize, protect, and manage their critical estate documents, ensuring that assets are correctly titled and the trust’s records are always up to date.